Dynatrace/easytrade/docs/aggregatorservice.md

 - Docker
 - Node.js

+## Env vars

-If you want the service to work properly, you should try setting these ENV variables:
+To customize how the aggregate service is working you can change these variables:

-- OFFER_SERVICE - host and port of offer service, for example `offerservice:8080`
-- PLATFORM - the platform represented, should be one of:
-  - dynatestsieger.at
-  - tradeCom.co.uk
-  - CryptoTrading.com
-  - CheapTrading.mi
-  - Stratton-oakmount.com
-- STARTER_PACKAGE_PROBABILITY - probability of selecting starter/light/pro packages.
-They should total to 1.
-For example 0.5, 0.4 and 0.1 can be the values
+- STARTER_PACKAGE_PROBABILITY - probability of selecting **starter** package when registering new user
-- LIGHT_PACKAGE_PROBABILITY - as above
+- LIGHT_PACKAGE_PROBABILITY - probability of selecting **light** package when registering new user
-- PRO_PACKAGE_PROBABILITY - as above
+- PRO_PACKAGE_PROBABILITY - probability of selecting **pro** package when registering new user

+> **NOTE:** All those probabilities should add to 1 (like: 0.5, 0.3, 0.2)